carltongibson/notes/source/django/single-folder-layout.md

 I certainly don’t use the likes of `django-cookiecutter`, as great as that is (and similar projects are) for many people.

 The older I get, the longer I’ve been doing it, the less I want in the way, so no custom template.
 (I am happy to **read** custom templates.
-It’s always good to see what folks what to include.
+It’s always good to see what folks like to include.
 But **using** them is something else.)

 ## Too Many Folders